qneaglin/qneaglin/ios.md

+---
+title: Connect to the ownCloud Server Using the iOS Application
+layout: admin
+---

 ## Connect to the ownCloud Server Using the iOS Application
 1. On your iPhone, open a Web browser and navigate to your ownCloud server (for example, http://*hostname*/owncloud).
 2. Enter your credentials for the ownCloud server.